kenchuks44/Kubernetes-Observability-with-EFK-Stack/README.md

 ![image15](https://github.com/kenchuks44/Kubernetes-Observability-with-EFK-Stack/assets/88329191/a8f2a9bd-e105-49b1-ac8c-fb39e25a686d)

-For checking application logs on Kibana, we need to create an Index Pattern for the app (one-time activity).
+For checking application logs on Kibana, we need to create an Index Pattern.

 Index patterns can be created by: Go to Kibana → Stack Management → Data Views → Create data view→ Specify your index pattern and select a timestamp field → save data view to Kibana